BryantCabrera/giftgiver/README.md

 # GiftGiver

 ## A. Description
-Recyclopedia is a full stack app built in 1 day by Bryant Cabrera
+LootCheck is a full stack app built in 1 day by Bryant Cabrera

 ## B. User Stories